 - Beef Chow Fun from Whole Food Bellies (China)

-Ease Them into It: Conduct Your Own Food Tour Before Leaving Home
+Ease Them Into It: Conduct Your Own Food Tour Before Leaving Home

 Not all children are the same and new foods may result in a meltdown.
 Younger children may be harder to include in the foodie travel experience.
 However, if your younger child is willing, ease them into new foods a bit at a time, allowing a backup option if they don’t like it.
 My one-year-old loves kimchi and sauerkraut because we introduced them at a young age.
 Similarly, all 3 children love eating sushi and making dumplings together as a family.

-Once your child gets a bit older, it might be easier to let them pick new things off your own plate or to get a sample plate to try off of.
+Once your child gets a bit older, it might be easier to let them pick new things off your own plate or to get a sample plate to try off.
 Let them look at the menu, read it to them and let them have a say in something new you can all try together.
 Maybe order a few dishes off the menu and share them, there is bound to be something they will enjoy, and having the ability to choose can make the world of difference for some kids.

 Keep it Positive

 Try not to force a child into trying something new because then it becomes a negative experience.
-Children are quick to equate certain experiences with a specific feeling.
+Children are quick to equate certain experiences with specific feelings.
 Therefore, if it becomes a negative experience for them early on, it will be hard to break them from feeling negative every time.

 You want to make it a fun and exciting experience they look forward to.
 An experience that becomes a feeling of tradition like Christmas time, for example.
 If you are traveling overseas and the food is going to be vastly different from what you are used to at home then start off by talking about what you might try and what people in that country like to eat.
 Make them a part of the experience rather than a tag-along.